davidkhala/delphi-fabric/README.md

 - hybrid data storage model: couchdb, leveldb

 ## TODO
+- `$@ is all of the parameters passed to the script.`
+    - For instance, if you call ./someScript.sh foo bar then $@ will be equal to foo bar.
 - java sdk: keep update
 - java chaincode
 - 1.3: idemixgen